-Projects in Navarra, like Lourdes Renove (https://www.youtube.com/watch?v=9MbUa-d8H1E), financed by EU Program CONCERTO, and Efidistrict (https://www.efidistrict.eu/), financed by EU Program MLEI-PDA / CIP-IEE-2013, have been particularly useful for creating an organisational structure at the regional level.
-These have led to the integrated retrofitting of an entire neighborhood and this can be considered to already function as a kind of Deployment Desk.
+Projects in Navarra, like Lourdes Renove financed by EU Program CONCERTO, and Efidistrict, financed by EU Program MLEI-PDA / CIP-IEE-2013, have been particularly useful for creating an organisational structure at the regional level.
+These have led to the integrated retrofitting of an entire neighbourhood and they can be considered to already function as a kind of Deployment Desk.

 Other examples in Europe have focused on promoting housing energy retrofitting by providing integrated support solutions.
 These have sought to coordinate the relevant elements in order to make the home-owners' retrofitting processes easier.
 Examples include Picardie Pass in France or One Stop Shops in Sweden.
-The for seeds developing these projects can be considered as very similar to the seeds required for the Deployment Desks, as they have different contexts but provide similar solutions.
+The seeds for developing these projects can be considered as very similar to the seeds required for the Deployment Desks, as they have different contexts but provide similar solutions.

 When establishing Deployment Desks, the cities or regions also need to have Public Master Plans for Building Renovation.
 These allocate financial resources and establish management models that are delivered by the Deployment Desks.
 Such plans could initially focus on public buildings (dwellings) and also on districts with urgent regeneration needs.
-Later, they can also extend their activities, for instance to impulse and project development of urban regeneration projects, or to privately owned buildings, such as communities of owners, which is the most common property model in Europe.
+Later, they can also extend their activities, for instance to impulse developments of urban regeneration projects, or to privately owned buildings, such as communities of owners, which is the most common property model in Europe.

 Considering the general social benefits of housing retrofitting, as well as its specific focus on energy efficiency improvements, one key activity is to ensure coordination between different policies and departments at a local and regional level.
-These include Housing, Climate Change and Energy Transition, Environment, Transport and Social
+These include Housing, Climate Change and Energy Transition, Environment, Transport, and Social policies.